Therapy

 University

-You could do a foundation degree, higher national diploma or degree course in horticulture, although this isn't always essential.
+You could do a foundation degree, higher national diploma or degree course, then take further training in social and therapeutic horticulture.

 Some universities offer horticulture courses that include modules on social and therapeutic horticulture.